matter-labs/zksync-web-era-docs/docs/dev/compiler-toolchain/solidity.md

 # Solidity

 The compiler we provide as a part of our toolchain is called [zksolc](https://github.com/matter-labs/zksolc-bin).
-It operates on IRs and metadata received from the underlying [solc](https://docs.soliditylang.org/en/latest/) compiler, which must be available in `$PATH`, or the path must be explicitly passed via the CLI (command-line interface).
+It operates on IR and metadata received from the underlying [solc](https://docs.soliditylang.org/en/latest/) compiler, which must be available in `$PATH`, or its path must be explicitly passed via the CLI (command-line interface).

 ## Usage

-Most of the time, using our compiler via the Hardhat plugin is enough, and you do not have to dive deeper into its interface and I/O (input/output) methods.
-However, knowledge of these can be crucial for integration, debugging, or contribution purposes.
+Usually using our compiler via the Hardhat plugin will suffice.
+However, knowledge of its interface and I/O (input/output) methods may aid integration or debugging.

 The CLI supports several I/O modes: